-Sheet pile plug 1 is located along the south bank of the northwest reach of the "Y"Canal, just north of Lake Mechant.
-There are no signs of settlement or excessive corrosion of the sheet pile, cap, warning signs or supports.
+Sheetpile plug 1 is located along the south bank of the northwest reach of the "Y"Canal, just north of Lake Mechant.
+There are no signs of settlement or corrosion of the sheet pile, channel cap, warning signs or supports.
 The embankment tie-ins are armored with articulated concrete mats and also show no signs of settlement or erosion around structure.
-The structure appears to be stable and functioning as intended.
-However, there is a breach in the bank on the western side that leads to a long canal.
-It is uncertain whether tidal exchange is present, the opening will be closely monitored.
 There are no recommendations for corrective actions at this time.
-(Appendix B, Photos 17 through 19)
+(Appendix B, Photos 20 through 22)